verdaux/BookNotes/Phrases/Impressors.md

 - [ ] I love it when you do both sides of the conversation.
 It's like white noise.
 So peaceful.
 - [ ] If you find my body, don't believe the suicide note.
 - [ ] You devious clump of overpriced fabric and hair product.
+- [ ] Humanity is divided by 2 great beliefs: it will never happen to me, and everything always happens to me.